Dubuque soldiers among more than 500 Iowans mobilized for possible overseas deployment

 Soldiers from Dubuque are among more than 500 being mobilized for deployment.

-According to an Iowa National Guard press release, the "Ironman" battalion will be deployed as part of Operational Spartan Shield in the U.S. Central Command Area of Responsibility.
-The area covers 27 counties, including Afghanistan, Iraq, Kuwait and Saudi Arabia.
+According to an Iowa National Guard press release, the “Ironman” battalion will be deployed as part of Operation Spartan Shield in the U.S. Central Command Area of Responsibility.
+The area covers 27 countries, including Afghanistan, Iraq, Kuwait and Saudi Arabia.

 About 550 soldiers will be mobilized as part of the deployment.
 They hail from armories in Dubuque, Charles City, Davenport, Iowa City, Iowa Falls, Oelwein and Waterloo, the release states.